Crypto137/MHServerEmu/docs/Glossary.md

 - **Hub** - a region in which combat is prohibited (also known as a town in other Diablo-like games).

-- **DataGuid** - a 64-bit value representing a static data file that does not change between versions of the game.
+- **Data GUID** - a 64-bit value representing a static data file that does not change between versions of the game.

-- **DataId** - a 64-bit hash representing a static data file derived from its file path.
+- **Data Id** - a 64-bit hash representing a static data file derived from its file path.
 If a file is moved in another version of the game, its DataId is going to be different.

 - **Interest** - data replicated to the client.